 What delivery frequency options can I choose to offer?

-You can choose to offer the choice of one, some or all of the following delivery frequency options on your store and this is set store-wide for all subscription-eligible products: weekly, fortnightly, monthly, every two months, every 3 months, every 6 months.
+You can choose to offer the choice of one, some or all of the following delivery frequency options on your shop which is set shop-wide for all subscription-eligible products: weekly, fortnightly, monthly, every two months, every 3 months, every 6 months.
 Giving people the choice means they can tailor the frequency to how quickly they might consume those products.

-Can buyers have multiple subscriptions with my store?
+Can buyers have multiple subscriptions with my shop?